IdanHenik/ArgoCD-DR/README.md

 # ArgoCD Disaster Recovery

-This repository contains manifests for backup and restore of Cluster disaster with an emphasis on ArgoCD's Data using ACM and OADP, as well as a Kyverno policy and sample applications for simulation.
+This repository contains manifests for backup and restore in case of Cluster disaster with an emphasis on ArgoCD's Data using ACM and OADP, as well as a Kyverno policy and sample applications for simulation.

 ## Active-Cluster